lucasjensch/lucasjensch/README.md

 ### Hi there 👋

-You can find some more informations on my website: https://lucas-jensch.de /br This is my current state of progress:
+You can find some more informations on my website: https://lucas-jensch.de

 📅 I’m currently working on a Chess-learning Flutter App!